strategy-coach/praxis/ai-interactions-engineering-manifesto/advanced-rag-techniques/README .md

 ### What Does Advanced RAG Actually Cost?

+The critical question every stakeholder asks: **"Is this investment worth it?"** The analysis diagram below provides the framework for answering this.

 <img src="./cost-benefit-analysis.drawio.svg" alt="cost-benifit-analysis">

-The critical question every stakeholder asks: **"Is this investment worth it?"**
+**What this diagram shows:** A comprehensive cost-benefit analysis framework comparing investment (one-time + recurring costs) versus returns (error reduction, cost savings, productivity gains) for each phase.
+The diagram includes ROI calculations, payback period estimates, and break-even analysis.
+Use this to build your business case and determine which phases are worth pursuing based on your query volume and error costs.

 Let's break down the real costs and benefits with concrete numbers, not abstract variables.